What is Generative Engine Optimization? Explain GEO for AI-driven Search

 AI thrives on conversational, long-form, intent-driven queries.
 For businesses, this means content must be structured to answer real-world, highly specific questions—not just target broad keyword phrases.

-How to Optimize for AI-Driven Search Queries
+How to Optimize Product Discovery for Generative Engines

 AI-powered search engines process long-tail, question-based search queries differently from traditional search engines.